conroy9068/p5-eCommerce/README.md

 - The site contains a custom newsletter form that allows the user to sign up to the site's newsletter.
 ![Newsletter form](./README_ASSESTS/project-screenshots/custom-newsletter.png)

+### Privacy Policy

+- The site contains a privacy policy page that informs the user of the site's privacy policy.
+This policy is GDPR compliant.
+It can be found at the bottom of each page in the footer.
+It was generated using [TermsFeed](https://www.termsfeed.com/privacy-policy-generator/ )

 ### Mailchimp Integration (**Removed**)
 - The site is integrated with Mailchimp to allow users to sign up to the site's newsletter.
 ![Mailchimp integration](./README_ASSESTS/project-screenshots/newsletter.png)